Katey Sagal: Musical career

-Sagal started her career in show business as a singer and songwriter.
+Sagal began her career in show business as a singer and songwriter.
 In 1973, she worked as a backing vocalist for various singers, including Bob Dylan, Etta James, and Tanya Tucker.
 In 1976, while a member of The Group with No Name, she contributed to the album Moon over Brooklyn (on which she was credited as "Katie Sagal").
+She performed backing vocals on the self-titled Gene Simmons solo album (1978), the Molly Hatchet album Take No Prisoners (1981), and on Olivia Newton-John's 1985 single "Soul Kiss."

-She was a member of Bette Midler's backup group The Harlettes in 1978, and again from 1982 to 1983.
+She was a member of the music group the Harlettes, Bette Midler's backup singers, in 1978, and again from 1982 to 1983.

+She performed the song "It's the Time for Love" that appears in the film Silent Rage (1982) featuring Chuck Norris.
 During the filming of 1983's Valley Girl, Sagal was scheduled to sing at The Central.
 Her name can be seen in the schedule of upcoming acts, posted inside the door.

-She performed backing vocals on the self-titled Gene Simmons solo album, the Molly Hatchet album Take No Prisoners, and on Olivia Newton-John's 1985 single "Soul Kiss."
-She performed the song "It's the Time for Love" that appears in the movie Silent Rage featuring Chuck Norris.
-Sagal also provided the vocals for "Loose Cannons," the theme song for the 1990 movie of the same name featuring Gene Hackman and Dan Aykroyd.
+Sagal also provided the vocals for "Loose Cannons," the theme song for the 1990 film of the same name featuring Gene Hackman and Dan Aykroyd.

 On April 19, 1994, Sagal released her first solo album, Well....
 On June 1, 2004, she released her second album, Room.

-She has also contributed to the Sons of Anarchy soundtrack, working with its house band The Forest Rangers (Davey Faragher/bass, John Philipe Shenale(Phil Shenale)/keyboards, Billy Harvey/guitar-vocals, Michael Urbano/drums, Bob Thiele Jr./vocals-guitar) with songs that became part of its soundtrack albums (Songs of Anarchy: Music from Sons of Anarchy Seasons 1–4 Sons of Anarchy: Songs of Anarchy Vol. 2, Sons of Anarchy: Songs of Anarchy Vol. 3, Sons of Anarchy: Songs of Anarchy Vol. 4) and singles.
+She has also contributed to the Sons of Anarchy soundtrack in the early 2010s, working with its house band The Forest Rangers (Davey Faragher/bass, John Philipe Shenale (Phil Shenale)/keyboards, Billy Harvey/guitar-vocals, Michael Urbano/drums, Bob Thiele Jr./vocals-guitar) with songs that became part of its soundtrack albums (Songs of Anarchy: Music from Sons of Anarchy Seasons 1–4, Sons of Anarchy: Songs of Anarchy Vol. 2, Sons of Anarchy: Songs of Anarchy Vol. 3, and Sons of Anarchy: Songs of Anarchy Vol. 4) and singles.

 She worked with the band for her album Covered (2013).
 For their live performances The Forest Rangers have occasionally used the name The Reluctant Apostles.

-"Mayans MC: Black is Black" single from Mayans M.C. was released in 2019 performed by Sagal and The Forest Rangers.
+The 2019 single "Mayans MC: Black is Black" from Mayans M.C. was performed by Sagal and The Forest Rangers.